 Personally, we use CurrencyFair to transfer money to Ireland as they are an Irish company and their head office is based in Dublin and offer some of the best exchange rates on the market.

-Or top 3 with money transfer companies to send money to Ireland with a broker:
+Other money transfer companies to send money to Ireland with a broker:

 - OFX – Previously known as Ozforex offer various personal methods for sending money abroad.
 They have a specialist who looks at the market and makes the exchange automatically.
 Other options include automatic transfers when a currency hits a certain rate.
 There is also limit and stop orders possible.
 This is best for someone who doesn’t need to send money to Ireland straight away but rather wants to get the maximum return on their exchange.